daokdaok/daokdaok.github.io/cliptank/index.md

 ### Register frequently used items in advance with the memo function

-In the memo function, you can register frequently used words in advance in CliaTank, so you can copy the registered memo to the clipboard with simple operations.
+In the memo function, you can register frequently used words in advance in ClipTank, so you can copy the registered memo to the clipboard with simple operations.

 ### Support for dark themes